 In 2018, he presented clear evidence to the American Association of Veterinary Parasitology about the development of canine heartworm, and he now plans to re-assess the potential for a preventative vaccine.
-He’s part of the new Cornell Margaret and Richard Riney Canine Health Center, and hopes to completely eradicate guinea worm disease, which has high rates of infection in dogs and can be profoundly debilitating in humans.
+He’s part of the new Cornell Richard P. Riney Canine Health Center, and hopes to completely eradicate guinea worm disease, which has high rates of infection in dogs and can be profoundly debilitating in humans.

 The Cornell Feline Health Center’s 2019-2020 Research Grant Program awarded Bowman funding to study the genetic profile of the parasitic nematode Toxocara cati — one of the most common intestinal parasites of cats.
 This feline roundworm infects 25% of cats and has the potential to be passed to humans.
 With no vaccine or therapies currently available to treat the larval stage of this infection, Bowman’s research will pave the way for developing better prevention and feline treatment.

 “I’m going to do all I can to continue assisting my students and colleagues to help them make a positive impact in the fields in which they work, for the individuals with whom they work and on the animals for which they are providing care,” Bowman said.